arinbasu/Using-Authorea-with-Github/coa5da3r6bg.md

-In the causal pie models, each slice of the pie is referred to as a component cause; if several sufficient causal models are developed for the same phenomenon,
+In the causal pie models, each slice of the pie is referred to as a component cause; if several sufficient causal models are developed for the same phenomenon, then the